qiita-spots/qiita/qiita_pet/support_files/doc/source/processingdata/processing.rst

  * **Delete**: Delete the artifact/data from the files network
  * **Available Files**: FASTQ files that have been uploaded to this study can be downloaded here
  * **Generate Summary**: Creates a summary for the data attached to the artifact chosen

+*The commands run on this page use the QIIME [64](..//references.rst) bioinformatics platform.

 Workflow Page
 -------------